 In addition, the experiments have shown that the Codagenix vaccine provides cross-protection—a vaccine’s ability to protect against viruses above and beyond the virus administered in the vaccine.
 As has been documented by the Centers for Disease Control and Protection (CDC), flu viruses constantly change.
 Because the flu shot you get at the pharmacy is a dead protein targeted to provide immunity only against itself, you are not protected when the virus evolves into something else.
 Codagenix’s live attenuated vaccine provides a potent immune response to all flu viruses, so immunization provides some protection for any changes that follow.

-After outgrowing its space at Stony Brook’s high-tech incubator, the company recently moved into Farmingdale State College’s Broad Hollow Bioscience Park, where it is pursuing early-stage proof of concept and early clinical work.
+After outgrowing its space at Stony Brook’s high-tech incubator, the START-UP NY company recently moved into Farmingdale State College’s Broad Hollow Bioscience Park, where it is pursuing early-stage proof of concept and early clinical work.
 In addition to their phase 1 trials for the influenza virus, they’re engaged in in vivo studies for swine flu, Zika, neuroblastoma, and Dengue, as well as in vitro discovery for an E. coli vaccine.